wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 > A group of girls from the cheer squad dressed in matching hoodies and sweat pants are in a circle in the corner laughing so loudly you can hear it across the room.

-> A big guy with a scowl on his face shoves past you growling "Watch it".
-He reeks of BO, and his slick sweat smears across your arms.

 __Impression__

-The player above you in the turn order now narrates their wallflowers impression in the 3rd person.
+The player on the wallflower card narrates their wallflowers impression in the 3rd person.

-Describe what your wallflower is pays attention to.
-What do they think and how do they feel about what the observed?
+Describe what your wallflower pays attention to.
+What do they think?
+How do they feel about what they observed?

 Based on your wallflower's reaction do they want to join or leave the party?

 > We see Azalea alone.
 >
 > Azalea sees... the cheer squad laughing in the corner.
 Must be nice to fit in, and feels awkward.
 >
 > Azalea wants to... join the party.

 ## Bloom

-On your turn ask the player above you if your wallflower joins or leaves the party.
+On your turn ask the other players if your wallflower joins or leaves the party.
+Why?

+Decide if your wallflower joins or leaves the party.

-Describe your wallflower joining or leaving the party.
+Describe your wallflower joining or leaving.
 Why did they stop being a wallflower?

 1. What is your wallflowers feeling?
-Pick a feeling from the [wheel](#feeling-wheel) or [list](#feeling-list)
 2. Narrate a short vignette of your wallflower joining or leaving the party.